Syrian jihadist spillover haunts Jordan

-AMMAN, Oct 28 (Reuters) - Jordan’s announcement that it has foiled an al Qaeda plot to bomb the capital highlights the threat to Washington’s ally from Islamist fighters hardened by conflict in neighbouring Syria, and the danger of Damascus trying to export its crisis.
+AMMAN (Reuters) - Jordan’s announcement that it has foiled an al Qaeda plot to bomb the capital highlights the threat to Washington’s ally from Islamist fighters hardened by conflict in neighboring Syria, and the danger of Damascus trying to export its crisis.

 The kingdom is no stranger to turmoil.
 For decades it has navigated the Israeli-Palestinian conflict on its western border and more recently bloodshed in Iraq to the east, which spilled over to Jordan with hotel bombings in Amman seven years ago.